-I just uploaded a free banjo lesson for the bluegrass standard “Salty Dog Blues.”
+I just uploaded a free easy banjo lesson for the bluegrass standard “Salty Dog Blues.”

 You will only need to know a few banjo chords and banjo rolls to do this song.